-Participants: Thomas Corpetti, Héas Patrick, Étienne Mémin.
+Participants: Thomas Corpetti, Patrick Héas, Etienne Mémin.

 The complexity of the laws of dynamics governing 3D atmospheric flows associated with incomplete and noisy observations make the recovery of atmospheric dynamics from satellite image sequences very difficult.
 We addressed the challenging problem of estimating physical sound and time-consistent horizontal motion fields at various atmospheric depths for a whole image sequence.
 Based on a vertical decomposition of the atmosphere, we proposed a dynamically consistent atmospheric motion estimator relying on a multi-layer dynamic model.
 This estimator is based on an optimal control scheme with uncertainty terms (weak constraint variational data assimilation) and is applied on noisy and incomplete pressure difference observations derived from satellite images.
-The dynamic model is a simplified vorticity-divergence form of a multi-layer shallow-water model.
+The dynamic model is a simplified vorticity-divergence form of a multi-layer shallowwater model.
 Average horizontal motion fields are estimated for each layer.
 The performance of the proposed technique has been assessed using synthetic examples and using real world meteorological satellite image sequences.
 In particular, it is shown that the estimator enables exploiting the finest spatio-temporal image structures and succeeds in characterizing motion at small spatial scales of the image grid.
 This work has been recently published in the journal Tellus Series A: Dynamic Meteorology and Oceanography.

 6.2.4.
-Reduced order models for wake flows
+Reduced-order models for flow representation from image data

-Participants: Johan Carlier, Étienne Mémin, Véronique Souchaud.
+Participants: Patrick Héas, Cédric Herzet, Etienne Mémin, Véronique Souchaud.